All Episodes

 He's out there saying, these Republicans, I don't know how any Hispanic could ever vote for a Republican.

-Why they want to change the 14th Amendment.
+Why, they want to change the 14th Amendment.

 Let's go back to 1993.

-Senator Harry Reid said this about birthright citizenship.
+On the Senate floor, Senator Harry Reid said this about birthright citizenship.

 If making it easy to be an illegal alien isn't enough, how about offering a reward for being an illegal immigrant?

-No sane country would do that.
+No sane country would do that, right?

 Guess again.